2018 California's 39th congressional district election: Mai Khanh Tran

 Mai Khanh Tran is a pediatrician.
-Despite pressure from Democratic officials, she has refused to drop out, saying she is "the only qualified woman, the only immigrant and the only physician in the race".
+Despite pressure from Democratic officials, she refused to drop out, saying she was "the only qualified woman, the only immigrant and the only physician in the race".

 Primary election polling

 Fundraising

-Millionaires Andy Thorburn and Gil Cisneros have loaned their campaigns $2.3 million and $2 million respectively.
-As of March 31, Kim raised more than $600,000, according to FEC filings, fourth most in the race and the most for a Republican.
-Kim received $178,000 in mailers and web ads, and $316,998 altogether, from The American Future Fund.
+Millionaires Andy Thorburn and Gil Cisneros loaned their campaigns $2.3 million and $2 million respectively.
+As of March 31, Kim had raised more than $600,000, according to FEC filings, fourth most in the race and the most for a Republican.
+Kim received $178,000 in mailers and web ads, and $316,998 altogether, from the American Future Fund.
 The California Freedom and Prosperity Fund PAC spent about $85,000 opposing Kim, while spending five figures boosting Nelson.

 In May, the race in the 39th district had seen the fourth most money spent of any House race in the nation.
 As of June, $10 million had been spent, making the race the most expensive in the state.

 Advertising

 Young Kim was the first Republican in the election to launch a TV ad.
-The ad highlights her connection to Royce, her record as a state legislator, and her family history.
+The ad highlighted her connection to Royce, her record as a state legislator, and her family history.
 Two Democrats in the race, Navy veteran and lottery winner Gil Cisneros and Andy Thorburn, also launched TV ads in April.
 Sam Jammal narrated an advertisement from a dog's point of view.

 As of May 15, 2018, House Majority PAC and Priorities USA Action planned to air ads targeting Bob Huff and Shawn Nelson, in an effort to help their chosen candidate, Cisneros.
 The Democratic Congressional Campaign Committee, a week prior, had made a nearly $450,000 ad buy targeting those same two candidates.
-The anti-Nelson ad accuses him of hypocrisy over pensions.
-The anti-Huff ad says, "He huffs and he puffs but would make your taxes go up."
+The anti-Nelson ad accused him of hypocrisy over pensions.
+The anti-Huff ad said, "He huffs and he puffs but would make your taxes go up."

-The DCCC ads did not target Young Kim, who was seen as the leading Republican and was endorsed by Royce to succeed him, since the purpose of the ads was to put a Democrat in the top two by ensuring that Kim is the only Republican to reach the general election.
+The DCCC ads did not target Young Kim, who was seen as the leading Republican and was endorsed by Royce to succeed him, since the purpose of the ads was to put a Democrat in the top two by ensuring that Kim was the only Republican to reach the general election.
 As of May, the DCCC undertook an operation including mailers and digital ads (via platforms such as Google, Facebook, Instagram, and Snapchat), aimed at registering and turning out the party's voters.

 Cisneros and Thorburn each launched dueling websites panning their rival.
-Cisneros's campaign accused Thorburn of tax-evasion, while Thorburn's camp has a site calling Cisneros a gun lover.
+Cisneros's campaign accused Thorburn of tax evasion, while Thorburn's camp had a site calling Cisneros a gun lover.
 In May, California Democratic Party Chairman Eric Bauman announced that he had helped to engineer a deal between Thorburn and Cisneros to stop attacking each other and instead focus on "promoting their positive visions" and "highlighting their contrast with the corrupt, incompetent Trump Republicans."
 Both candidates took down their negative websites against each other.